Last updated:

 Many ITIN holders don't realize how much of the U.S. financial system is accessible.
 Banks have quietly accepted ITIN for years.
 Credit card issuers like Chase and Amex allow ITIN in their online applications.
 The main limitations are employment authorization and federal benefit programs — not everyday financial life.

-What an ITIN Cannot Do
+What Can an ITIN Not Do?

 ITIN is a tax number only